 Study more effectively by applying scientific findings from a variety of disciplines such as sports, medicine or psychology.
 The Learning Ergonomics Program offers tips on preparing for exams and an exercise program during exam prep week, among other things.

-The Student Counselling Program is there to help students strengthen the skills they need to successfully complete their degree programs and learn to deal with stress factors and other challenges presented by student life.
+The Student Counselling Program helps you strengthen the skills you need to successfully complete your degree program and learn to deal with stress factors and other challenges presented by student life.

-The Volunteering@WU program gives students interested in giving back to the community the opportunity to work with socially disadvantaged children and teens.
+The Volunteering@WU program gives you the opportunity to work with socially disadvantaged children and teens.
 Show your socially conscious side and benefit from the additional training provided to WU study or music buddies.